 - Bottle in position with a center-fastening bra.

-- This photo illustrates hands-free pumping using the elastic band method together with a nursing shirt.
-The nursing shirt (or any shirt) when positioned around the funnels, helps hold everything in place.
+- This photo illustrates hands-free pumping using the elastic band method and a nursing shirt.
+When positioned around the funnels, the nursing shirt (or any shirt) helps hold everything in place.

 - All ready to pump.
-As you can see, this method can be quite discreet, especially if the mother has a nursing shirt.
+As you can see, this method can be pretty discreet, especially if the mother has a nursing shirt.
 Any regular top can be adjusted down around the top of the funnels to give privacy as well.
-Note that the photo shows pumping one side only, but the method is perfectly suited to pumping both sides simultaneously, pumping one side or even pumping one breast while nursing baby on the other breast.
+Note that the photo shows pumping one side only, but the method is ideally suited to pumping both sides simultaneously, pumping one side or even pumping one breast while nursing the baby on the other breast.

 What to Look Out for When Buying a Nursing Bra

-When buying a nursing bra, look out for:
+When buying a nursing bra, look out for the following:

 - Nursing bra size: Get measured when you purchase nursing bras, especially when buying online (you will need to know your size.)

 - When should you buy a nursing bra?
-Remember that when you start breastfeeding, your breasts will be much larger than during pregnancy.
+Remember that your breasts will be much larger when you start breastfeeding than during pregnancy.
 Do not purchase a bra during pregnancy to fit while breastfeeding.
-You will have to get a larger size that allows for growth or just wait until you breastfeed before buying a breastfeeding bra.
-Most moms safely buy one cup size larger if they are buying them while pregnant.
+You will have to get a larger size that allows for growth or wait until you breastfeed before buying a breastfeeding bra.
+Most moms safely buy one larger cup if they are buying them while pregnant.

 - Comfortable nursing bras: Your nursing bra should be made of fabric that will not irritate your skin.
 The straps should not cut into your shoulders; thicker straps are best.

-- Cotton bras are great because they decrease your risk of thrush (yeast infection) which is usually due to dampness.
+- Cotton bras are great because they decrease your risk of thrush (yeast infection), usually due to dampness.